 This Rumbi Rice Bowls with Rumbi Rice Copycat recipe is one of our favorites!
 Fresh vegetables and teriyaki chicken over coconut rice.

-I have been determined to duplicate their Spicy Hawaiian Teriyaki sauce for some time now but haven’t had the chance until just recently.
-I just bought a bunch of the sauce, brought it home, and spent a full evening with different ingredients trying to duplicate it.
-I finally figured it out (at least to the point where I can hardly tell any difference between the two sauces).
+I love the rice bowls at Rumbi and have been determined to duplicate their Spicy Hawaiian Teriyaki sauce for some time now.
+The other night I finally figured it out!
+(Insert me doing a happy dance here.)
+It all started with me coming home with a bunch of the sauce, then spending the rest of the evening with different ingredients trying to duplicate it.
+Even if my version isn’t an exact duplicate, it is definitely to the point where I can hardly tell any difference between the two sauces.
+Win!

 As far as the Rumbi rice goes, I already had that one down.
-I had a recipe from when I lived in Hawaii for coconut rice that tastes JUST like Rumbi rice.. so I just used that and it was right smack on.
-Anyway.. enough talking.
-I hope you are as excited as I am about these Rumbi Rice Bowls.
+I had a recipe from when I lived in Hawaii for coconut rice that tastes JUST like Rumbi rice.
+So I just used that and it was right smack on.
 FINALLY, I can satisfy my Rumbi craving without having to travel to Utah!

 This recipe is for the Chicken Spicy Hawaiian Teriyaki Rice Bowl with Rumbi Rice.
 If you don’t like Rumbi rice, of course you can serve it with regular rice, brown rice, or noodles..